capprogram/2022bootcamp/git-tutorial/02-creating-a-repository.md

   `cd [path]` = will change your current directory into the one called [path], can also put in an absolute path such as /users/documents/[name]

+  `rm [file]` = will remove a [file] from the directory.

+  `rm -r [directory]` = will remove a directory and everything below it.
+This can be a little bit dangerous so be very careful when typing it.
+The `-r` stands for recursive.
+(Hint: This may be useful for the end of this page)

   `cd ..` = will send you one directory up

   `ls` = list the contents of the current directory